Frequent moves, job changes can take a toll on finances and careers

 “Often it makes sense for them to consolidate or roll over into an IRA.
 It makes it easier to plan and possibly reduce costs.”

-3. Understand the military member’s
+3. Understand the military member’s paycheck and benefits.

 “Service members receive two different paychecks,” explains Jim Meehan, managing partner at Penn Mutual’s 1847Financial and a former commissioned officer in the Navy.

 “The first paycheck will be with taxes taken out.
 Deployment is technically tax-free, so they get a reimbursement check later.
 That separate check of returned taxes is a perfect opportunity to save.”

 Ryan Guina, founder of The Military Wallet, served in the Air Force and married an Air Force nurse after he transitioned into civilian life.

 As a military spouse, “The big thing for me was understanding and navigating benefits: health care, dental insurance,” he says.

 “The best recommendation I have is to see if there’s any kind of in-processing seminar where they can learn about the benefits available to them from health care to base facilities.”

 “Anytime somebody deploys, if they’re the main person who takes care of the bills, that can be a huge problem,” Guina says.

 Civilian families similarly need to go over financial obligations together, so they’re on the same page, but it’s even more important for military families.
 Before deployment, since the military member could be deployed overseas for months at a time, the American Bankers Association recommends having a family conversation about managing the household budget.